Astro 8A, 9ABC: Processing Your Digital Image Projects

 (2) You'll email to me jpg versions of your final images, properly sized, and include the information in both of your labels as a plain text file - NOT as a MS Word or WordPad file!!
 Let me repeat....
 NOT as a Word or WordPad file (these include formatting which is a real pain for me to remove as I must before I can put it on our online gallery!)
 For Astro 9, you'll submit two framed 8x10's of your best images, and you'll email me all 5 (1 if Astro8A) of your images as jpg's and all the label information same as for Astro 8A.
 See this page for details on the right and wrong way to size your images and make your labels.
 Due Date: You must email to me the .jpg images for the on-line gallery as an email attachment, and another attachment for the .txt text file to contain the caption with all your steps - due no later than the FRIDAY before FINALS.
 Turn-ins that are late earn a penalty.
 Now I'll describe the details on how to do this....

 If you are working on the room 705 computers and Rick hasn't

-turned on the computers yet, ask Rick the login name and password.
+turned on the computers yet, tell Rick to start up the computer under Rick's own account .
 Do

 NOT use your own personal login and password because you will then not have access to all the